BellaMrx/HTML_Guide/README.md

-# HTML-and-CSS_Tutorial
+# HTML_Tutorial

- detailed tutorial about HTML and CSS + templates (all basics for HTML and CSS)
+ detailed tutorial about HTML + templates (all basics for HTML)

 ---------------------------------------------------------------------------------------------------------------

 ## Contents
 1. Introduction to HTML
+  - 1.1.
+Different types of websites
+  - 1.2.
+Dynamic and static websites
+  - 1.3.
+Programming languages for web development
+  - 1.4.
+Software for the creation and presentation of web pages
+  - 1.5.
+Create and view a simple web page
 2. Structure of a HTML document